thinktandem/tandem/docs/project-management/zenhub-issues-and-kanban-boards.md

 * Projects functionality is not normally used for client projects, as the main Boards tab can handle all needed Kanban functionality for a single client project.
 * Projects functionality may be used for some internal projects

-### Establishment of swimlane needs, called "Pipelines".
-(Will it be Tandem's standard layout, or will this particular project need a little something extra?)
+### Establishment of Pipelines (swimlanes)

-* Typical pipelines for a client project will be:
+  Will it be Tandem's standard board layout, or will this particular project need a little something extra?
+In any case, the typical pipelines for a client project are as follows:

 * Backlog
 * Current Sprint (with start\stop dates)
 * Needs Client Action (optional)
 * In Development
 * In Internal Review/QA (denotes an open pull request, or a need for another pair of eyes)
 * In Client Review (optional, used to denote issues that the Team has completed, but the Product Owner needs to either accept, or file a bug against)
 * Closed (means “Done Done", all tests passing, accepted by Client, and deploy-able to production)

 ### Bug Issues